When a limited company borrows money from a bank or other financial institution, it is not unusual for the lender to ask for security for the debt.

 - The company is about to be wound up

-There are a number of major differences you should be aware of:
+- There are a number of major differences to be aware of:

 - A fixed charge applies to a specific identifiable asset, while a floating charge is dynamic in nature and generally applies to the whole of the company’s property.